chenh19/lab/oligo_designing.md

 > Note:
 >
 > - T7 promoter is only for *in vitro* transcription.
-If you are directly ording RNA, you don't need it.
+If you are directly ordering RNA, you don't need it.
 > - Heating the gRNA and then cooling it down can help the scaffold fold into the structure that Cas9 protein can bind.
 > - RNP is much less toxic to cells than plasmids.
 > - *In vitro* transcription saves time because it skips the molecular cloning procedures.